mskim/buisness_card/README.md

 Admin,
 	can do everything
 Agent,
-	agents are the sales people who recited printers can create new printer
+	agents are the sales people who have recruited printers can create new printer
 Printer,
 	can create new company